leogabac/suisave/docs/guide/tutorial.md

 - `--pull`: remote wins
 - `--most-recent`: `suisave` compares mtimes and chooses

-If you are unsure, prefer `--push` or `--pull` explicitly. `--most-recent` is useful, but it is still a heuristic rather than true conflict resolution.
+If you are unsure, prefer `--push` or `--pull` explicitly. `--most-recent` is useful, but it is still a "suisave doing its best, don't trust".

 ## 7. Know what to read next